Categories

 • Accessed Yesterday — Select tabs opened or last viewed yesterday (excludes any viewed today).

-• Clear selection — Deselect all tabs that are not the current tab.
+• Clear — Deselect all tabs that are not the current tab.

-• Invert selection — Deselect selected tabs and select all other tabs.
+• Invert — Deselect selected tabs and select all other tabs.

 Notes on selection behaviour

-Hopefully these intricacies are sensible and intuitive such that you don't really have to think about them in regular usage.
+Hopefully these are sensible and intuitive enough that you don't really have to think about them in regular usage.

 • Selections usually exclude pinned tabs, except: